Best Project Management Tools for Educators and Teachers 2026

 - Business: ~$15/user/month — advanced permissions, team spaces

-- Education discount: Free Plus plan for verified students and educators (this is a game-changer — use it)
+- Education discount: Free Plus plan for verified students and educators (this is significant — use it)

 Pros: